owncloud/ocis/changelog/unreleased/rescan-spaces.md

-Fix: Trigger a rescan of spaces in the search index when items have changed
+Bugfix: Trigger a rescan of spaces in the search index when items have changed

 The search service now scans spaces when items have been changed.
 This fixes the problem that mtime and treesize propagation was not reflected in the search index properly.